Posted on Oct 18, 2017

 Stop us if you’ve experienced this before: the clock strikes 8pm and you realize that you really need to pick up your drycleaning.
 But you’re right in the middle of your book!
 Well, you’ll put the book down when you get to the end of this chapter, you reason.

-30 minutes afterward, you can’t resist taking a quick peek to see where you are in the chapter.
+30 minutes afterward, you can’t resist taking a quick peek to see where you are.
 That’s when you discover: you’re only a quarter of the way through.

-If you’ve ever felt this sinking feeling before, you’ve already got a sense of why chapter word count should be so darn important to writers.
+If you’ve ever felt this sinking feeling before, you’ve already got a sense of why sectioning word count should be so darn important to writers.
 Lengthy chapters can make readers want to give up on reading a story.
-Only cavemen would say, "CAVEMAN WRITE LONGER CHAPTER, CAVEMAN GET BIGGER CHICKEN.
-ONLY IDIOT FALL ASLEEP DURING IT!”

 So, what’s the sweet spot for an average chapter’s word count — and why should it matter to you?
 Let’s find out.

 If you'd like to download our free cheat sheet on word counts, skip ahead to the appropriate section below!
 Otherwise, read on.

 Why does the word count of a chapter matter?

 Chapter breaks aren’t blocks of space that the writer just arbitrarily decided to insert.
 Instead, they: